pygplates.ReconstructedGeometryTimeSpan

 If you create your own Python class that inherits this base class then you must call the base class __init__ method otherwise you will get a Boost.Python.ArgumentError exception.
 Note that if you do not define an __init__ method in your derived class then Python will call the base class __init__ (so you don’t have to do anything).
 However if you do define __init__ in your derived class then it must explicitly call the base class __init__.

-New in version 0.31.
+Added in version 0.31.

 __init__()